cloudmesh/cloudmesh-nlp/README.md

 ## Amazon Comphrend

 Amazon comphrehend is a cloud service that identifies key meanings and relationships.
-These entities can be pulled from a social media post, customer support ticket, news feeds, etc.
+These entities can be pulled from social media posts, customer support tickets, news feeds, etc.
+TODO: What is etc?

-purpose: amazon comphrend cuts the time to pick key information from text. greatly reducing the amount of time for analysis.
+Amazon comphrend intents to cuts the time to pick key information from text, and intents to reduces the amount of time for the analysis.

 Amazon models are easily trainable and will adapt entity findings to become part-codes or other key peieces of info that make sense for your business.